bluemarblepayroll/sqlstyle.guide/_includes/sqlstyle.guide.md

 * Use `TRUE` and `FALSE` instead of `0` and `1` as that it is immediately obvious that these values are booleans and not magic numbers.
 This is also more semantic.
-It appears as though SQL99 introduces this "IS FALSE" or "IS TRUE" syntax.
 Note that TRUE and FALSE are reserved words.

 ```sql
 SELECT count(*)